kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 `.spec.interceptors` are populated from pod's `.spec.evictionInterceptors` (see [Interceptor](#interceptor) and [Pod and EvictionRequest API](#pod-and-evictionrequest-api)).
-This list is merged with `.spec.interceptors` of the EvictionRequest.
+This field must not be set by the requester creating this EvictionRequest.

 The pod labels are merged with the EvictionRequest labels (pod labels have a preference) to allow for custom label selectors when observing the eviction requests.